minuteman1911/atitya/index.md

    A biological neuron has receptors which respond to multiple neurotransmitter, rather than just one.
 This is what makes things even more complicated.
 There are hundreds of neurotransmitters in the brain, but a handful of them are active.
 Even then, it complicates things.
 That's because every neurotransmitter released by the pre-synaptic neuron affects the postsynaptic neuron differently, and the effects may be combined or seperate.
 Thus, say a neuron responds to different neurotransmitters and say it has 5,000 pre-synaptic connections, we are talking about maintaining 15,000 connections, for each of the 3 types of neurotransmitters.

  ## Pruning
    As infants, we start off with a whole lot more neurons than we have as adults.
 Babies have all the neurons they will ever have.
 Thus we constantly lose neurons throughout our life.
-Maybe the brain compromises the quantity of neurons for quality ( representation of complex ideas ).
+Maybe the brain compromises the quantity of neurons for quality (representation of complex ideas).
 Also, the weights in the network change over time.
 These are simulated in Kobe in the following ways:

    ### Node pruning
    The neurons which are least active, are pruned off.
-This operation is done offline ( outside Kobe Runtime ) after a predefined number of iterations.
+This operation is done offline (outside Kobe Runtime) after a predefined number of iterations.

-   ### Connection pruning ( and generation )
+   ### Connection pruning (and generation)
    This is a form of plasticity, whereby the connections made by the neurons change over time.
-Weak connections are pruned, and it is possible to generate new connections ( maybe towards the nodes which are most active ).
+Weak connections are pruned, and it is possible to generate new connections (maybe towards the nodes which are most active).
 This operation is done online as it is more efficient.

  ## Propagation delays
   Every biological neuron has finite axonal and dendritic lengths having an intrinsic propagation delay which are thought to contribute towards the overall delay of the network.

  ## Recurrent loops
   A biological brain has recurrent loops everywhere; be it to and from the same neuron, from one neuron to other neurons, or from multiple neurons to multiple other neurons (cortico-thalamic pathways).
-Here, the destinations of feedback loops are evaluated in the next iteration ( forward pass ).
+Here, the destinations of feedback loops are evaluated in the next iteration (forward pass).
 Meaning, there is a delay of whole one iteration before the Node or Nodes which are fed back are evaluated again.
 In any given iteration, the outputs from previous iteration are already available along with the inputs from the current iteration.

 # Sensors and Actuators
-  This is perhaps the most challenging part to implement in code.
+  This is perhaps the most challenging part to implement.
 A Sensor in Kobe is the equivalent of a temporary scratchpad on which the Environment writes the inputs to the Agent.
 The Agent picks them up from there, processes them, and writes the outputs to the Actuator.
-Sensor and Actuator are callable Python objects which are flexible enough to allow calling of custom or built-in methods for mapping of the observation ( input to Agent ) to the input layer in the Network ( Agent ).
-It is still not very well defined even in Kobe how the outputs can be mapped from a bunch of output neurons to the Actuator.
+Sensor and Actuator are callable Python objects which are flexible enough to allow calling of custom or built-in methods for mapping of the observation (input to Agent) to the input layer in the Network ( Agent ).
+But how would a blob of neurons (a 3D shape) map to a 2D or a 1D shape of neurons designated as output nodes ?
+It is still at a very primitive stage in Kobe.

 # What is OpenAI Gym
   OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.
-Kobe as a whole is an Agent in OpenAI Gym.
+A Kobe Network is an Agent in OpenAI Gym.
 Gym has two components, the Agent and the Environment.
 The Environment is what the name suggests, it is a virtual environment, inside which an Agent is simulated.
 Basically it provides constraints or boundaries to the Agent.
 The Agent can be any AI program.
-Think of the environment like a box, and the Agent as a mouse placed in the box, assigned to do a particular task.
-The Environment here provides the input to the Agent and takes its output, and reacts to it.
+Think of the environment like a closed cage, and the Agent as a test subject placed in the cage, assigned to do a particular task.
+The Environment here provides the input to the Agent and takes its output, and reacts to it, as programmed.
+The Agent in turn learns to react to the Environment.

 # Why is Gym needed ?
   The feedback loop between a host and the environment is very important for the host to learn about the environment.
 By simulating the Agent inside the Gym Environment, we are completing this loop.